Awards

 Scholarships

-CoARC George G. Burton, MD Educational Research Scholarships
+CoARC George G. Burton, MD Faculty and Student Educational Research Scholarships

 George G. Burton

-CoARC George G. Burton, MD Student Educational Research Scholarship – to a student or faculty of a CoARC-accredited program for educational or accreditation research with practical value to the respiratory care profession.
+CoARC George G. Burton, MD Faculty and Student Educational Research Scholarship – to a faculty or student of a CoARC-accredited program for educational or accreditation research with practical value to the respiratory care profession.

 Dr. George Burton has been recognized by the AARC as one of the Legends of Respiratory Care.
 In addition to a successful career in Pulmonology and Sleep Medicine, Dr Burton was an active member of the Joint Review Committee for Respiratory Care Education, the organization that preceded CoARC, serving as a Site Visitor, Board Member and Chairman.
 He served as Medical Director for the Respiratory Care Department at Kettering Medical Center in Dayton OH, and as the Medical Director for the Respiratory Care Program at Kettering College.
 Dr Burton Co-Authored the first Comprehensive Textbook for Respiratory Care students, published articles and a textbook on Therapist-Driven Protocols, and continues to write alongside Terry DesJardins on their Clinical Manifestations and Assessment of Respiratory Disease text, currently in its 9the Edition.